pancho-dev/pancho-dev/content/posts/docker-save-restore.md

 # Restore a copy of a container as an image
 $ sudo gzcat testcontainer.tar.gz | sudo docker import - testimage:new
 ```
 This last example restores the backup of a container as an image not the container itself.
-So in this case the import will create a new image named `testimage:new` that will that will have all changes that testcontainer had, however the new container needs to be started with the new image in order for full restore.
+So in this case the import will create a new image named `testimage:new` that will have all changes that testcontainer had, however the new container needs to be started with the new image in order to run it.

 # Conclusion